Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 ``wooper_method_failed``
 ************************

-The corresponding error message is ``{wooper_method_failed, InstancePid, Classname, MethodName, MethodArity, ListOfActualParameters, ErrorTerm}``.
+The corresponding error message is ``{wooper_method_failed,InstancePid,Classname,MethodName,MethodArity,ListOfActualParameters,ErrorTerm}``.

-For example, ``{wooper_method_failed, <0.30.0>, class_Cat, myCrashingMethod, 1, [], {{badmatch,create_bug}, [..]]}``.
+For example, ``{wooper_method_failed,<0.30.0>,class_Cat,myCrashingMethod,1,[],{{badmatch,create_bug},[..]]}``.

-If the exit message sent by the method specifies a PID, it is prepended to ErrorTerm.
+If the exit message sent by the method specifies a PID, it is prepended to ``ErrorTerm``.

-Such a method error means there is a runtime failure, it is generally deemed a instance-side issue (the caller should not be responsible for it, unless it sent incorrect parameters), thus the instance process logs that error, sends an error term to the caller (if and only if it is a request), and then exits with the same error term.
+Such a method error means that there is a runtime failure, it is generally deemed an instance-side issue (the caller should not be responsible for it, unless it sent incorrect parameters), thus the instance process logs that error, sends an error term to the caller (if and only if it is a request), and then exits with the same error term.

 ``wooper_method_faulty_return``
 *******************************

-The corresponding error message is ``{wooper_method_faulty_return, InstancePid, Classname, MethodName, MethodArity, ListOfActualParameters, ActualReturn}``.
+The corresponding error message is ``{wooper_method_faulty_return,InstancePid,Classname,MethodName,MethodArity,ListOfActualParameters,ActualReturn}``.

-For example, ``{wooper_method_faulty_return, <0.30.0>, class_Cat, myFaultyMethod, 1, [], [{{state_holder,..]}``.
+For example, ``{wooper_method_faulty_return,<0.30.0>,class_Cat,myFaultyMethod,1,[],[{{state_holder,..]}``.

 This error occurs only when being in debug mode.

-The main reason for this to happen is when debug mode is set and when a method implementation did not respect the expected method return convention (neither the ``wooper_return_state_result`` macro nor the ``wooper_return_state`` one was used in this method clause).
+The main reason for this to happen is when debug mode is set and when a method implementation did not respect the expected method return convention (more on that later).

-It means the method is not implemented correctly (it has a bug), or that it was not (re)compiled with the proper debug mode, i.e. the one the caller was compiled with.
+It means that the method is not implemented correctly (it has a bug), or, possibly, that it was not (re)compiled with the proper debug mode, i.e. the one the caller was compiled with.

 This is an instance-side failure (the caller has no responsibility for that), thus the instance process logs that error, sends an error term to the caller (if and only if it is a request), and then exits with the same error term.